SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 * * *

+## 0.2a License

+Copyright © 2020-2024 SFe Team and contributors

+Permission is granted to use, distribute and modify this draft specification for any use, provided that:

+- this specification is clearly marked as a draft
+- you attribute the SFe Team (do not remove copyright notices)
+- you clearly mark any modifications that are made to the specification
+- you share all modifications implemented in a program under this license
+- you do not remove the link to the latest version of the specification
+- you do not claim that we're affiliated with E-mu or Creative Labs.

+This specification is provided "as-is" without any warranty.

+* * *

 ## 0.3 Updates and comments

 The website "soundfont.com" is dead (last archive.org snapshot we could found was 2012/13), and the provided email on the SF 2.04 spec probably doesn't work, so contact the SFe Team: